drewjtaylor/WeeklyDire/README.md

 Clicking one of the cards displaying articles leads to a full page.

-Each article has an array of "tags" indicating the subject matter of the article.
-By clicking one of the tags and using "useParam", the user is taken to a list of all articles that have that specific tag.
+Each article has an array of "tags" for keywords associated to the article.
+The top of the homepage has a search bar where the user can enter a tag, which will redirect them to a list of only articles that match that tag.
+Using Formik with form-validation seemed like overkill, so the search bar is just a regular form.

 ### Variable Header